zalando-nakadi/fahrschein/README.md

         .listen(SalesOrderPlaced.class, listener);
 ```

-### Fahrschein-JDBC Schema migration

-Fahrschein-JDBC provides Flyway schema migrations in the `fahrschein-db` resource folder.
-You can
-point Flyway to it using the [`resources`](https://flywaydb.org/documentation/configuration/parameters/locations) configuration parameter.

 ## Using multiple partitions and multiple consumers

 With the `PartitionManager` api it is possible to coordinate between multiple nodes of one application, so that only one node is consuming events from a partition at the same time.

 Partitions are locked by one node for a certain time.
-This requires that every node has an unique name or other identifier.
+This requires that every node has a unique name or other identifier.

 ```java
 @Scheduled(fixedDelay = 60*1000L)